savetaxs Logo

 • Funds repatriated from the NRO account must be legitimately earned and not borrowed.

-• You can only repatriate the sale proceeds of two residential properties.
+• You can repatriate only the sale proceeds from two residential properties.

 Nowadays, NRIs seek investment options in India that can be easily repatriated.
 Here is a list of such investment options:

-Equity Investment: Through the Portfolio Investment Scheme (PIS), non-resident Indians (NRIs) can conveniently invest in the NSE and BSE.
+Equity Investment: Through the Portfolio Investment Scheme (PIS), non-resident Indians (NRIs) can conveniently invest in NSE and BSE stocks.
 Investments made under this scheme can be easily repatriated.

 Mutual Funds: Various mutual funds cater to the needs of an NRI.
-However, now there are NRI-specific mutual funds, which are "NRI mutual Funds", offering full repatriation of the invested amount and the gains made.
+However, there are now NRI-specific mutual funds, or "NRI mutual Funds", that offer full repatriation of the invested amount and the gains made.
 Such funds invest in various asset classes, including debt, equities, or a combination of both.

 Government Securities: Indian government treasury bills and bonds are another great investment option for non-resident Indians (NRIs).
 The investments made here offer great returns with low to no risk, allowing NRIs to easily repatriate the full principal amount, as well as the interest earned upon maturity.